All Episodes

 Yes.

-On recording number 16, I have a question also, but recording number 16, what I got when I listened to that was, my friend is still outside.
+On recording number 16, I have a question also, but recording number 16, what I got when I listened to that was My Friend is Still Outside.

 My friend is still outside.

-Now, that's interesting, because the first time I heard that, I heard, I'm still outside.
+Now, that's interesting because the first time I heard that, I heard I'm still outside.

-The reason is, it's just so clear and loud.
+The reason is it's just so clear and loud.

-But then again, that goes back to what we were saying, that even though they're loud, they're not so easy to discern what's being said.
+Because then again, that goes back to what we were saying, that even though they're loud, they're not so easy to discern what's being said.

-Yeah, let's all listen again, number 16.
+Yeah, let's all listen again.

 Listen.